fossadev/fossabot-docs/docs/variables/downtime.md

 #### Parameters

-This variable takes **one** *optional* parameter that is a Twitch username of who to fetch the downtime of.
-Defaults to the sender's username if not provided.
+This variable does not take any parameters.

 #### Example Output